intersystems/SamplesCustomizingYourFHIRRepo/README.md

    - The FHIR specification defines Resource oproperties in a certain order.
 At the same time json has no defined property order.
 During development and testing I found it of great help to re-order json proerties as defined in the specification (resourceType, id, meta, text, extension).

 3. References
-In HL7 FHI, resources use Reference properties to link to other resources.
+In HL7 FHIR, resources use Reference properties to link to other resources.
 Just like in Relational Databases, it makes sense that a FHIR Repository ensures Referential Integrity for those references.
 For example, when you create an Observation with a reference to a specific Patient resource, the FHIR Repository should first ensure that this Patient resource exists.
 Turning this around, it should also not be possible to delete a resource while there are still other resources that depend on it!
 In this repo, we have implemented:
    - Referential Integrity for create, update and delete

    - Processing of logical and conditional references by adding the literal reference.